mezau532/smart_commuter/README.md

 This week and next week we will focus on getting the backend started (first getting a small POC done at the very least) with the logic that we will need.

+##Project Description
+This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
+Our general idea of this app is to provide a friendly and easy use app to users.
+Easy and friendly outlook, with needed features, allowing users easyly meet their needs while using public transportaion.

 ##Project Structure
+The app will have features
+* Trimet StopId Arrival Time LookUp
+* Trip Planner (through Trimet, Lyft and Uber)
+* Trip RealTime Tracking
+* More maybe...